Birmingham Safeguarding Children Board

 - Ensuring children and young people are growing in circumstances consistent with the provision of safe and effective care

 - Taking action to enable all children to have the best life chances

 Worried about a child?

 If you have any concerns about the safety and/or welfare of a child or young person telephone the Children's Advice & Support Service (CASS) on 0121 303 1888 or e-mail.

 Outside of normal office hours please call 0121 675 4806 for the Emergency Duty Team

-For more information about making a referral and to access the referral form - click here
+For more information about making a referral and to access the Request for Support form - click here

 Salary range £19,048 - £24,472

 The Birmingham Safeguarding Children Board (BSCB) is a statutory group made up of agencies; who work together to safeguard and promote the welfare of children and young people under the age of 18 in Birmingham.

 As part of a team, you will provide administrative and secretarial support to the Board; to include co-ordinating meetings and training events.